 - Peace Corps

 You must indicate the period of your service on the "Additional Information” section of your application.
 You may be asked to provide documentation.

-Service Scholars are also eligible for Full-time UST MBA’s other scholarship opportunities, ranging from $8,000 to full tuition, depending on qualifications and scholarship availability.
+Service Scholars are also eligible for other scholarship opportunities within the Full-time MBA program, ranging from $8,000 to full tuition, depending on qualifications and scholarship availability.